-This Beef Barley Soup is a hearty, soul-satisfying soup that’s perfect for the coldest days of winter!
+This Beef Barley Soup is a hearty, soul-satisfying soup that’s perfect for the coldest days of fall and winter!
+It’s simmered on your stove until it’s mouthwatering and tender.
+This is one delicious soup that deserves a spot on your comfort food menu this season!

 Well, we made it through the first week of the New Year friends.
 How does it feel?